Carbon+Alt+Delete

 The logic for inflation and currency exchange correction:

-To make the EF relevant for local users, we first convert it into the local currency as it was valued in 2019.
+• To make the EF relevant for local users, we first convert it into the local currency as it was valued in 2019.
 This is done by applying the currency exchange rate for 2019.
 For example, in Belgium, 1 Euro was equivalent to 40 Belgian Francs in 2019.
-Using this rate, the EF is converted to 0.05 kg CO₂ per Belgian Franc in 2019.
+Using this rate, the EF is converted to 0.05 kg CO₂ per Belgian Franc in 2019. (this example is for illustration only, Belgium is in the Eurozone and no longer uses the Belgian Franc)

 Below we give an example of Chemicals n.e.c. (industry) for China in USD for 2023.
 Note that only the emission factor values in EUR and USD are visible in the app.
 The values in Chinese Yen (CNY) are not available in app: